oktadev/okta-blog/_source/_posts/2022-04-21-jhipster-k8s-azure.md

   - updated `SPRING_DATA_MONGODB_URI` env value of the `store-app` container to the Cosmos DB URI (points the store to the Cosmos DB instance)
   - properly secure the Cosmos DB connection string using Kubernetes secrets and `kubeseal`

-## Clone the Modified Project from GitHub
+## Clone the modified project from GitHub

 Clone the modified JHipster reactive microservice project from GitHub and checkout the `start` tag.